maronl/credits-coins/README.md

 Plugin still Work In Progress

 ==Steps to complete version 1.0==
-- implement better js validation in the options page
 - implement e2e testing
 - implement phpunit testing ( I know it should be done before the development )
 - make message to buy a post customizable by the user (option or file?)

+step2.0
+- remove cost configuration of Credits. it should be managed by some other plugin that associate a cost to each credit and group of credits
+- implement plugin credits-coins-recharge allow user to buy credits. actually create a bridge with paypal payments. make it extendible with other methods of payment

 == Hard Working on :) ==

+17/09/2014
+- implement better js validation in the options page
+ - add jquery validation
+ - implement rules for main form

 16/09/2014
 - implement function for admin to save user credits movements as csv